FisaGamer/docs/docs/plugins.md

 #### Admin view

-For a page to use the admin panel layout, just use the layout `admin.layouts.admin`, it is also recommended to create an admin folder in the `resources` folder and put the admin views in it.
+For a page to use the admin panel layout, just use the layout `admin.layouts.admin`, it is also recommended creating an admin folder in the `resources` folder and put the admin views in it.

 ### Controllers